dolphjs/cli_v2/ReadMe.md

 6. `cargo run --bin dolph build` to compile the app to javascript for production

 7. `cargo run --bin dolph watch --bun` to start the server in watch mode using the  bun runtime.

+8. `cargo run --bin dolph start` to start the server in production with node.

+9. `cargo run --bin dolph start --bun` to start the server in production with bun.